s3ql/s3ql/rst/authinfo.rst

 :backend-password:
   Specifies the password to use for authentication with the backend.

-:bucket-passphrase:
+:fs-passphrase:
-  Specifies the passphrase to use to decrypt the bucket (if it is encrypted).
+  Specifies the passphrase to use to decrypt the file system (if it is encrypted).

 When reading the authentication file, S3QL considers every applicable